From The Sea

 MEET THE KELP MAN

-We entrust this task to one man, our friend and distillery diver Lewis Mackenzie, who selects every piece of this special seaweed from his secret underwater forests.
+We entrust this task to one man, our friend, naturalist, and diver Lewis Mackenzie, who selects every piece of this special seaweed from his secret underwater forests in a highly sustainable way.

-With only 7mm of neoprene to keep the cold waters at bay, Lewis collects the kelp by himself, free-diving during a two-hour window on either side of the fortnightly low spring tides.
+With only a few millimetres of neoprene to keep the cold waters at bay, Lewis collects the kelp by himself, free-diving during a two-hour window on either side of the fortnightly low spring tides.

-After 30 years of diving, he remains impressively enthusiastic about taking the cold plunge in pursuit of these wonderful, savoury-sweet plants.
+After 30 years of diving, he always remains impressively enthusiastic about taking the cold plunge in pursuit of these wonderful, savoury-sweet plants, and the ecosystem and sealife this unique habitat supports.

 Our island has a long and fascinating history of seaweed use, full of highs and lows.

-The long narrow strips of croft land are testament to the importance of allowing every family access to a small portion of the shoreline from which to gather this important plant.
+The long narrow strips of croft land are testament to the tradition of allowing every family access to a small portion of the shoreline from which to gather this important plant.

 During the Napoleonic wars a huge industry spring up around the harvest and burning of kelp to make potash, a vital ingredient for things like gunpowder and soap.